OFFICIAL FULL CONTACT KARATE UNIFIED RULES AND REGULATIONS

 - Striking or grabbing the throat in any way

 - Striking to the spine or the back of the head

 - Kicking, stepping on, stomping, jumping on or throwing oneself on a grounded opponent

 - Groin attacks of any kind

-- Grabbing the opponents head with either hands or holding the head with one hand and striking with the other
+- Grabbing the opponent's head with either hand or holding the head with one hand and striking with the other

 - Single and Double leg takedowns (Catching a kicking leg of the opponent and executing a takedown will not be considered as a single leg takedown.)